mrjeoffrey/sandbox/README.md

     // Server will runn
     app.listen(PORT, () => console.log(`Server started on port ${PORT}`));

-One we import `path`, now we modify the res method to
+Once we import `path`, now we modify the res method to

     res.sendFile();